mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 - Scenarios:
    B. creation of revaluation surplus [IFRS IAS 16](https://www.ifrs.org/issued-standards/list-of-standards/ias-16-property-plant-and-equipment/)
-       - in this case, the company decides to estimate the fair value for all the assets in a class periodically, and write up/down to reflect the current fair value
+       - in this case, the company decides to estimate the fair value for all the assets in a class periodically and write up/down to reflect the current fair value
        - if the fair value is above historical cost, the difference is recorded as a revaluation surplus in the equity section of the Balance Sheet (and not in the income statement:exclamation:)
        - depreciation: only the historical cost, not the revaluation surplus
        - the method stops when the fair value is equal to the historical cost